schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/web_api.md

 ### Get information

-You can "talk" to the OpenDTU with a command line tool like `curl`.
+You can "talk" to OpenDTU-OnBattery with a command line tool like `curl`.
 The output is in plain JSON, without carriage return/linefeed and is therefore not very human readable.

 #### Get common live data